 Rebecca Holcombe died in 1873, age 79, and was buried in the Barber Cemetery.
 John C. died in 1882, age 89, and was buried in the Holcombe-Riverview Cemetery near Lambertville.

-Possible Roads: Seabrook Rd, Lambertville-Heaquarters Rd and Alexauken Creek Rd.
+Possible Roads: Seabrook Rd, Lambertville-Headquarters Rd and Alexauken Creek Rd.

 This was probably George Nelson Holcombe (1808-1900), one of the twelve children of Robert Holcombe and Elizabeth Pidcock, and brother of John C. Holcombe.
 Admiral Horatio Nelson was killed in the Battle of Trafalgar in 1805.
 He was a great hero to many, and, just like George Washington, many children were given the name Nelson in his memory, even American children.
 I can’t seem to find any other Holcombe with the name Nelson who might have been around in 1838.

 Nelson Holcombe married Matilda Case in 1832, and they had six children.
 In the 1860 census, he was living in or near Sand Brook.
 He was a farmer all his life, but 1867 served as Delaware Township’s Chosen Freeholder.
 By 1870 his farm was worth $8000.
-In 1880, at a rather advanced age, he was working as Delaware Twp’s Town Clerk.[#.
-Snell, p.
-374; I have to wonder if this might be someone else; in the 1880 census he was 71, a retired farmer.]
-His wife died in 1879, but George N. Holcombe lived to the ripe old age of 92, dying in 1900.
+In 1880, at a rather advanced age, he was working as Delaware Township’s Town Clerk.1 His wife died in 1879, but George N. Holcombe lived to the ripe old age of 92, dying in 1900.
 Both are buried at Sandy Ridge Cemetery.

 Possible Roads: The Sandbrook-Headquarters Road, Britton Road, parts of Route 523.